 If an item is not in the McGill Library collection, it may be available for consultation or loan at another Quebec library.
-Holders of McGill photo ID cards may obtain a CREPUQ borrowing card, which grants its holder limited borrowing privileges at participating institutions.
+Holders of McGill photo ID cards may obtain a BCI borrowing card, which grants its holder limited borrowing privileges at participating institutions.

 All Montreal residents may obtain borrowing privileges at the Bibliothèque nationale du Québec and other local public libraries.

 Print music resources (scores, books, and articles) may be requested from more distant libraries by completing an Interlibrary Loan (ILL) form.
-For more information, visit the McGill Library borrowing items from other libraries page.
+For more information, visit the McGill Library borrowing from other libraries page.
 Due to their fragility, music recordings are rarely available via ILL.

 Suggest a purchase